 7. Goodbye WP Simple Adsense Insertion…

-8. Plugin become useless: To Top
+8. Plugin no longer needed: To Top

 This is a plugin that must have known its popularity period in the past when WordPress themes didn't think about the user experience.
 It is certainly still useful for thousands of sites but not for sites using the Divi theme.